 Whilst the vessel carries more, the group size specified refers to transfers and excursions.

 Spend two nights in this magnificent city to explore the imperial heritage which is housed in a fine array of museums and palaces.
+Stay at the 4-star Lindner Hotel am Belvedere.
 Breakfast daily.

-Day 1 Transfer to 4-star Grand Hotel Biedermeier for two nights.
+Day 1 Transfer to 4-star Lindner Hotel am Belvedere for two nights.

 Day 2 At leisure.
 (B)